Becheler/Dockerfile_for_SpOCK/README.md

 Getting SpOCK working in a Docker image for a cross-platform reproducible environment.

 * You will need to [get Docker](https://docs.docker.com/get-docker/) first.
-* The current image size:
+* The current image:
-    * is 1.83 GB large (around 8x lighter than a full Ubuntu distribution)
+    * has a size of 1.83 GB (around 8x lighter than a full Ubuntu distribution)
     * takes less than 10 minutes to build from scratch
     * takes less than 1 minute to download from DockerHub.